 Hounds of Love (2017)

 Writer-director Ben Youngs debut is as bold as it is grim.
 A film much like Berlin Syndrome is an excellent captive film done very well and wisely focuses on the psychological aspect of not only the captive but the kidnapper.
 The only negative to the film is that it is really not for the faint-hearted and is the type of film that word of mouth would be strong, but multiple viewings perhaps not so.
-While there are bloody and gory aspects throughout the film, it works best when it focuses on the psychological aspect of the captivity.
+While there are bloody and gory aspects throughout the film, it works best when it focuses on the psychological aspect of captivity.
 All three leads bring a true sense of reality to the film and overall it is an impressive film.

 Definitely, a film to watch if you want a daft time.
-Every once in awhile a low budget horror comedy comes along and it just brings a smile to your face throughout.
+Every once in a while a low budget horror comedy comes along and it just brings a smile to your face throughout.
 Gerard Johnstone’s script is original and very funny.
 Perfectly encapsulating the genre without venturing into parody territory.
-What is important that although the film knows when to be funny, it also knows when to be a horror film.
+It is important that although the film knows when to be funny, it also knows when to be a horror film.
 It should not be forgotten how many films have tried and failed to try to juggle both genres.
 This is an underrated and little known gem that should not be missed and Johnstone is one to look out for in the future.

 House with the Laughing Windows (1976)

 A fantastic Giallo film and a perfect one for those wanting to know what the sub-genre is about.
 Pupi Avati shot it beautifully and it is probably one of the best looking Giallo films of the time.
 Like a lot of the films in today’s list suspense is rife in The House of the Laughing Windows with barely a minute in the second act onwards in which we feel our protagonists are safe.
-It almost feels as if Avati was influenced by 1973s Don’t Look Now with the atmosphere and sense of dread never-ending.
+It almost feels as if Avati was influenced by the 1973s Don’t Look Now with the atmosphere and sense of dread never-ending.
 The lack of gratuitous sex and violence throughout the film is what helps House with the Laughing Windows stand out further.
 The slow build and patience the audience maybe has to give to the film is in the end highly rewarding.
 An unmissable inclusion to the list.

 That is all from us and the letter H, it has been a fun ride!
 For a look back at the previous letters have a gander down below.